+During exhibitions Ghost appears and disappears from the exhibition space in order to be used on water, returning to be suspended in the gallery space with mud, small scratches and the trace from water droplets on its hull .
+The marks it accumulates from this usage act as a further record of its activity.
 In Cornwall Ghost was exhibited in May, 2018, in the beautiful small church of St Anthony-in-Meneage, near Manaccan on the Lizard and in September, in the Helston Town Band Room, along with footage recorded on voyages along the Helford River and Frenchman’s Creek, Gillan Creek from St Anthony, Restronguet Creek from Point, and the River Fowey from Golant.
 These recordings of imagery and sound (from inside Ghost and beneath the water using hydrophones) are edited to convey the layers of experiences of each passage, through different moments of time, tide, weather, season and light and the particularity of Ghost’s (and its passengers’) flowing encounters with the complexities of a place.

 The four videos installed with Ghost in Helston Town Band Room, Cornwall: